frederic-perez/AmE-dictionary/data/idioms.md

 __far and away__ :astonished:
 __far and wide__ :five::hammer: _Chicago is a destination for travelers far and wide._ _Shoppers flock from far and wide._
 __far cry (from something)__ :nine::m: [:sound: far cry from] A thing that is very different from something else. _It is a far cry from the 1970s._ _The office was a far cry from Pete’s domains._
+__farmer’s tan__ :dart: A tan or sunburn on the neck and lower arms that results from wearing a T-shirt during prolonged sun exposure and that is clearly demarcated from the pale skin of the chest and upper arms that remained covered. :es: moreno paleta _It was so warm that I only wore a T-shirt on the four-hour hike, but I had a pretty gnarly farmer’s tan by the end of the day._
 __Fart, Barf, and Itch__ :two: Jocular interpretation of the acronym FBI.
 __faster than you can say Jack Robinson__ Extremely quickly; almost immediately; suddenly or in a very short space of time.
 __Faustian bargain__ An agreement, bargain, or deal in which a person sacrifices or abandons their moral, ethical, or spiritual values in favor of wealth, power, or other benefits.
 A reference to the legend of Faust, who sold his soul to the devil for unlimited knowledge and power.